Swetrix/swetrix/README.md

 ### Docker Setup

-Swetrix provides Docker a Docker Image based on Alpine, Nginx and Node.
+Swetrix provides a Docker Image based on Alpine, Nginx and Node.
 To use it you just just pull `swetrix/swetrixfe` from dockerhub.

 #### Docker Environment Variables